 It’s easy to think you need exotic plants to make your yard stunning.
 But there are some truly breathtaking native plants right here in Indiana, like wild bergamot, ostrich fern, and swamp rose mallow.
 And they have some of the most creative plant names you’ll come across, like autumn sneezeweed, hairy foxglove, wild sweet william, and dense blazing star.

-Photos from left to right: a gulf fritillary butterfly on native thistle at the home of Sycamore member Steve Gifford near Evansville; butterfly weed at Beanblossom Bottoms Nature Preserve in Ellettsville; echinacea at the home of Shane Gibson, Sycamore’s Environmental Education Director
+Photos from left to right: a gulf fritillary butterfly on native thistle at the home of Sycamore member Steve Gifford near Evansville; butterfly weed at Beanblossom Bottoms Nature Preserve in Ellettsville; echinacea at the home of Shane Gibson, Sycamore’s former Environmental Education Director

 For more photo inspiration of native plants you can grow in your yard, check out this photo page from INPS.